 The Prince George Community Voice Mail Program is the second community in Canada to have this program.

 The clients of the Community Voice Mail program express their personal views on the service.

 The Province of British Columbia through the Ministry of Jobs, Tourism and Skills Training funded this program with an additional $25,000 on February 17, 2017.
 See the full News Release Here.

-Housing Provider, Employment worker, Social Worker, Health Care Provider, Probation Officers, Counsellor, Mental Health Worker, Support Group or Sponsor.
+Housing Provider, Employment worker, Social Worker, Health Care Provider, Probation Officers, Counselor, Mental Health Worker, and Support Group or Sponsor.